 1. Remove the Client system from an existing Server-Client.
-Refer to Section 6.3.8.3.
+Refer to Section 6.3.8.3, "Delete a Client System from a Server-Client (OpenVMS I64 and OpenVMS Alpha)".

 2. Remove the Server-Client if it contains only the specified Client system.
-Refer to Section 6.3.3.
+Refer to Section 6.3.3, "Delete an Item".